flatpak/flatpak-docs/README.rst

 Then run ``make html`` in the ``docs`` directory.

+You can then execute ``cd _build/html && python3 -m http.server`` and follow
+the HTTP link printed by Python to view the docs in your browser.

 By default, the document being built is in English.
 If you want to build documents in other languages, such as Chinese, you can use the following command::